coffeedoc/codo/README.md

 --title      "Codo Documentation"
 --private
 --quiet
---output-dir ./doc
+--destination ./doc
 ./src
 -
 LICENSE
 CHANGELOG.md
 ```

-Put each option flag on a separate line, followed by the source directories or files, and optionally any extra file that
-should be included into the documentation separated by a dash (`-`).
-If your extra file has the extension `.md`, it'll
-be rendered as Markdown.
+Put each option flag on a separate line, followed by the source directories or files, and optionally any extra file that should be included into the documentation separated by a dash (`-`).
+If your extra file has the extension `.md`, it'll be rendered as Markdown.

 ## Keyboard navigation